 Some Couchbase repositories only accept contributions via Gerrit, use custom branch patterns, and have additional content and AsciiDoc requirements.
 Review the project’s README for the latest contributing requirements, and contact the project lead before working on documentation stored in these repositories.

-The Analytics service documentation is maintained in collaboration with the AsterixDB project.
-See its README for contributing instructions.
+The Analytics service documentation uses the Gerrit workflow.
+It is maintained in collaboration with the AsterixDB project.

 The Couchbase repositories that contain documentation use a standard directory structure and nomenclature.
 This ensures that Antora can locate the documentation components, collect the content files, and then build docs.couchbase.com.

 A documentation component contains AsciiDoc files, their optional assets and examples, one or more optional navigation files, and a component descriptor file per repository.
 All of the files in a component are versioned together.

 While it is common to find all of a component’s files in a single repository, a component can be distributed across several repositories.
 The Server component is aggregated from the docs-server, couchbase-cli, backup, and asterix-opt repositories.

 A component isn’t recognized by a repository or directory.
 Instead, the presence of a file named antora.yml indicates that the directories and files nested under it are part of a component.

 - Component Descriptor